Emil2468/DeepLearningCounting/README.md

 ```
 This will generate two images for each annotated area in `rectangles.gpkg` using the tiles in `/home/data/images/` and object annotations in `polygons.gpkg`.
 For each annotated area `AltImageFrameCreator` will simply write the image data corresponding to that area, while `UniformDensityFrameCreator` will write an image that is 0 everywhere except in the polygons described in `polygons.gpkg`, where it will write a value such that the sum of the pixels the the polygon sums to the number of objects in the polygon (which is not necessarily one, see info on count_heuristic below).
 The frames will be written to `/home/dataset/frames/` and a `frames.geojson` will also be written to this location, which contains the paths to the different frames, and some scalars about each frame as computed by the `ScalarFrameDataCreator`.

-The filename of the polygons and rectangles can be changed by setting `--polygons_filename` and `--rectanlges_filename` arguments respectively, and can these arguments take the path to the geopandas package relative to the `dataset_path`.
+The filename of the polygons and rectangles can be changed by setting `--polygons_filename` and `--rectanlges_filename` arguments respectively, these arguments take the path to the geopandas package relative to the `dataset_path`.

 `--output_path` denotes that the extracted frames will be put in `/home/dataset/frames/`